Raghu-murugankutty/customer-segmentation-app/README.md

 ### Data :
 Use the below link to download the Data Set:[here](https://github.com/pik1989/MarketSegmentation/blob/main/Clustered_Customer_Data.csv)
 ### Algorithms used :
-In this dataset i've used five clustering algorithm to perform segmentation.These algorithms are given below.
+In this dataset i've used clustering algorithm to perform segmentation.
 - [K-Means Clustering](https://en.wikipedia.org/wiki/K-means_clustering)
 ### Final Model  :
-I have created a Streamlit Application based on this clustering technique, where we are taking the customer details & identifying which cluster the custoemr belongs to.
+I have created a Streamlit Application based on this clustering technique, taking the cuand stomer details & identifying which cluster the custoemr belongs to.